Cyber-Chic/Cyber-Chic/README.md

 <div align="center">
   <p style="margin: 0; max-width: 650px; font-size: 14px; line-height: 1.6;">
     <strong>The Moore Signal Archive</strong> is an impact-first creative studio bridging terrestrial art and cosmic discovery.
-We develop educational resourses, distribute limited-edition books, and launch flagship art projects globally and into space.
+We develop educational resources, distribute limited-edition books, and launch curated literary works across the globe and into space.
 This archive treats kindness as currency; please pay your engagement forward with a quiet act of kindness.
   </p>
 </div>